Fall Home Improvement Projects

 1. Powerwash the exterior.

 Spring and summer can be rough on your home’s exterior.
-There’s likely pollen build-up, dirt, dust, lawn clippings, and more, and all of it can leave your house looking less stunning than ever.
+There’s likely pollen build-up, dirt, dust, lawn clippings, and more, and all of it can leave your house looking less than stunning.

 2. Touch up the paint.